- But what is the secret of happiness?

 What do you love to do?
 Then do it!
 Whether it’s hiking in the mountains, gardening, taking a walk, or watching a sunset, the things that you enjoy doing are part of the happiness cookbook.
 You just need to remember the recipes for life activities that feed your happiness appetite.

 10. Exercise equals endorphins

-Don’t keep those endorphins trapped inside your mind-cloud!
-Walk, run, swim, do yoga, to get your body moving so that the endorphins, which are the “feel-good” mechanism in your brain, have a chance to cut loose and strut their stuff.
+Don’t keep those endorphins trapped inside your mind cloud!
+Walk, run, swim, and do yoga, to get your body moving so that the endorphins, which are the “feel-good” mechanism in your brain, have a chance to cut loose and strut their stuff.
 Happiness is just an endorphin away!

 Science has figured out the key to happiness.
 Now that you’ve done the research, it’s time to continue the experiment.
 Remember, your life is your own laboratory, so give the science of happiness a try!